Program Design, Accountability, and Objectives

 • A safety program should define scope, roles, procedures, resources, communication, verification, and records.

-• Objectives should be tied to risk reduction and operational behavior, not only injury counts.
+• Objectives should be SMART and tied to risk reduction, not only injury counts.

-• Accountability works when people have authority, resources, and clear expectations.
+• Accountability works only when people have authority, resources, competence, and clear expectations.

-• Program design should consider contractors, procurement, maintenance, emergency response, and changes in work.
+• Program design must integrate contractors, procurement, maintenance, emergency response, and management of change.

 Program design connects policy to daily work